Matti Oivanen

 Matti Tapio Oivanen (born 26 May 1986 in Huittinen) is a Finnish volleyball player, a member of Finland men's national volleyball team and Finnish club Hurrikaani Loimaa.
-His twin brother is Mikko Oivanen also volleyball player.
+His twin brother is Mikko Oivanen, also a volleyball player.

 Career

 Matti Oivanen was born on 26 May 1986 in Huittinen, Finland, the same day as his brother Mikko Oivanen.
 He began his volleyball career with his brother, playing for Kiikoisten Kirma.
 During this time, the pair was selected by coaches for the Finland youth national volleyball team.
 They moved to Kuortane, Finland, to attend high school, where they trained with the national team until graduation.
 Oivanen and his brother also played with Vammalan Lentopallo during their last years of high school, until they graduated in 2004.

 Raision Loimu

 After leaving Kuortane in 2004, Oivanen signed a contract with the Raision Loimu team, which plays in the Finland volleyball league.
 While there, he helped the team achieve fourth place in the league championship.
 During his second season, he helped the team make it to the finals, where they lost to Napapiirin Palloketut.